 Why is it urgent for everyone to address gender-based violence?

-Violence against women costs Canadians $7.4 billion to deal with the aftermath of spousal violence alone.
+Gender-based violence costs Canadians $7.4 billion to deal with the aftermath of spousal violence alone.

 Children who witness violence in the home have twice the rate of psychiatric disorders as children from non-violent homes.